Finding balance as a game designer

 This takes us into games that are already in development.

 What I like to do is to keep a spreadsheet with all my games in progress, including what stage each game is at, and the next step I need to take to keep it moving forward.
-It might be a note that this game is currently with publisher X and I need to follow up with them on a specified date, I need to shoot an overview video and pitch it to some specific publishers, or that I need to create and test some new player powers or objectives.
+It might be a note that this game is currently with publisher X and I need to follow up with them on a specified date, I need to shoot an overview video and pitch it to some specific publishers or I need to create and test some new player powers or objectives.

 What gets planned gets done